Mars Phoenix Lander

 Launch was from Cape Canaveral on Delta II rocket

-Robotic arm digs through the soil to the water-ice underneath
+Robotic arm dug through the soil to the water-ice underneath

-Arm to deliver soil, ice samples to mission's experiments
+Arm delivered soil, ice samples to mission's experiments

 Robotic Arm (RA)